Best Electric Guitar Sets Under $300 2026

 PROS

-• • HB-20R amp provides decent clean and overdrive tones for practice and small gigs
+• • HB-20R amp provides decent clean and overdrive channels for practice.

 CONS